weijiawu/DiffuMask/README.md

 ### 4. Training Mask2former with clear data

-We are providing synthetic data for the "dog" category here with [Baidu Drive](https://pan.baidu.com/s/1rtr610DYrjgepDKBrMrmkQ) (password: 53rb).
+We are providing synthetic data for the "dog" category here with [Baidu Drive](https://pan.baidu.com/s/1rtr610DYrjgepDKBrMrmkQ) (password: 53rb) and "Bird" category  with [Baidu Drive](https://pan.baidu.com/s/1REbkL0Q5go9zzLzr36cHyg) (password: 8v7q).
 Feel free to use it.

 ## Citation